Repairing Small Holes & Chips in Brick

 - Brush and vacuum the surface of the brick clean to remove any loose material or crumbling firebrick.

-- Newt wet the brick surface lightly.
+- Wet the brick surface lightly with clean fresh water.
 Use a paint brush or spray bottle (make sure there is no soap residue in the bottle).

 - Apply a thin coat of brick cement all over the hole.
 This is defined as about 1/32" to 1/16" thick.
-Do this with your finger or a small brush.
+Do this with your finger, a small brush, or a spatula.

 - Fill hole with the special grout material.
 Apply grout with a spatula (like plaster).
 You can also use your finger.
 Push it into the hole.
 It is OK to let it be a rough surface or slightly larger than the hole it is filling.